Horseshoes for a class of nonuniformly expanding random dynamical systems on the circle: A random horseshoe for predominantly expanding RDS: Lyapunov exponent and invariant measure

 We remind- see Section $2.3$ for further details- that a $(\sigma,R)$-predominantly expanding RDS $f^n_{\omega}$ is generated by a family of iterations $\{f_{\omega}\}_{\omega \in \Omega}$ that has a regular random singular set $\{\mathcal{SC}_{\omega}\}_{\omega \in \Omega}$ (see Definition \ref{cset}) and satisfies

-for a given function $f$ that is $R$-predominantly expanding.
-Due to the behaviour of the first and the second deriviative of $f$ around the singular set $\mathcal{S}$, item $(ii)$ of the definition of $R$-predominant expansion), one can prove that $\mathcal{SC}$ is regular (see Definition \ref{cset}).
+for a given function $f$ that satisfies the requirements in Definition \ref{admissibleRDS}.
+Due to the behaviour of the first and the second derivative of $f$ around the singular set $\mathcal{S}$, item $(ii)$ of Definition \ref{admissibleRDS}, one can prove that $\mathcal{SC}$ is regular (see Definition \ref{cset}).
 Recall that $\mathcal{SC}$ is the union of the non-differentiability set $\mathcal{S}$ and of the critical set $\mathcal{C}$.
 Furthermore, recall that $G= \{|df|>R \}$ is the super expanding set, and there are $G_1,\dots,G_k$ connected components of $G$ that satisfy $|G_i| \ge \frac{1}{R}$.

-The following proposition shows a crucial property of $(\sigma,R)$-predominantly expanding maps, which is frequently used in this section, i.e. that there exists a $\Delta$ in the super-expanding region such that $|\Delta|\le \frac{1}{R}$, $f(\Delta)= \mathbb{S}^1$ a $\Delta$ satisfies an accessibility condition (see equation \eqref{elefante}). \begin{proposicao} Let $f^n_{\omega}$ be $(\sigma,R)$-predominantly expanding.
+The following proposition shows a crucial property of $(\sigma,R)$-predominantly expanding maps, which is frequently used in this section, i.e. that there exists a $\Delta$ in the super-expanding region such that $|\Delta|\le \frac{1}{R}$, $f(\Delta)= \mathbb{S}^1$ and $\Delta$ satisfies an accessibility condition (see equation \eqref{elefante}). \begin{proposicao} Let $f^n_{\omega}$ be $(\sigma,R)$-predominantly expanding.
 Let $G_1$ be one of the connected components of $G$ in item $(iii)$ of Definition \ref{admissibleRDS} and let $c$ be its middle point.
 Let

 Then, $\Delta \subset G_1$ and $f(\Delta)= \mathbb{S}^1$.

 Furthermore, given $\gamma>0$, consider the sets

 Then, there exists a $\gamma>0$, $M \ge 0$ and $q \in (0,1)$ such that